solomonzuev/VideoRentalApp/README.md

 # VideoRentalApp

-# Movie Rental System
+# Description

-This is a movie rental system that allows users to browse, search, and rent movies.
-The system includes authentication and authorization for users, as well as different levels of access for operators and administrators.
+The VideoRentalApp is a comprehensive solution for a video rental store.
+It allows customers to search and browse through a collection of films, view details such as genre, release date, and availability, and rent films for a specified period.
+Customers can also return films they've rented.
+Operators can issue and receive films back, as well as manage information about films.
+Administrators have access to an admin panel where they can manage employee accounts and store details.
+The system includes authentication and authorization for different types of users.

 ## Features

+Common Features:
 1. Authentication and authorization

+Customer Features:
-2. View list of movies
+1. View list of movies
-3. Search movies by genre, actors, and format
+2. Search Movies by genre, actors, and format
-4. Rent movies
+3. Rent movies
+   1. Choose pickup location address
-	1. Choose the format of the movie
+   2. Choose the format of the movie
-	2. Select the rental period
+   3. Select the rental period
-	3. Enter payment information (conditional payment)
-	4. Receive information on where to pick up the movie after payment
-		1. Pickup location address
-5. View rented movies
+4. View rented movies

+Operator Features:
-6. View list of all movies (operator)
+1. View list of movies
-	1. Ability to edit movie information
-	2. Ability to add new movies
-7. View information about rented movies (operator)
+2. View rented movies
-	1. Ability to confirm movie return
-	2. Ability to rent out a movie
-	3. Ability to add user to blacklist (user will no longer be able to rent movies)
-8. View information about actors
-	1. Ability to edit actor information
-	2. Ability to add new actors
-9. Edit user information (operator)
-10. Register new employee (administrator)
-11. Design using MaterialDesignThemes library
-12. Use EntityFrameworkCore to work with the database
+   1. Distributing and collecting films
+3. Manage celebrities' information
+4. Limited manage user accounts

+Administrator Features:
+1. Manage employee accounts
+2. Manage rental store details

 ## Technology Stack

-The movie rental system is built using the following technologies:
+The VideoRentalApp is built using the following technologies:

+- C#
+- NET Core 6
 - WPF
-- C#
 - EntityFrameworkCore
 - MaterialDesignThemes
+- Microsoft SQL Server

-## Installation
+## Installing

-To install and run the movie rental system, follow these steps:

-1. Clone the repository.
+1. Clone or download the project repository.
-2. Install the required packages by running `dotnet restore`.
-3. Update the database by running `dotnet ef database update`.
-4. Run the application by running `dotnet run`.
+2. Open the project in Microsoft Visual Studio.
+3. Ensure that Entity Framework is installed via NuGet Package Manager.
+4. Build the project to resolve any dependencies.

-## Usage
+## Executing Program

-After installing and running the movie rental system, users can browse, search, and rent movies.
-Operators can manage movies and rented movies, while administrators can register new employees.
-The application uses MaterialDesignThemes for a modern and responsive design.
-EntityFrameworkCore is used to work with the database.
+1. Build and run the application from within Microsoft Visual Studio.
+2. The application will launch, showing a user-friendly interface for customers to explore films and make selections.
+3. For the administrator, you have a prepared initial authentication email and password: adm1@example.com admin.
+4. IMPORTANT: The application currently only features a Russian interface!

-## Contributors
+## License

-This movie rental system was created by Solomon Zuev for coursework.
-Please feel free to contribute to this project by submitting a pull request.
+This project is licensed under the MIT License - see the LICENSE.md file for details.